ktmeaton/obsidian-public/academic/NCBImeta_Paper_Plain.md

 1. Existing tools assume external programming language proficiency (ex.
 R, Python, SQL), thus reducing tool accessibility.
 2. Available software focuses on implementing access to singular NCBI databases in isolation, for example, the raw data repository the Sequence Read Archive (SRA).
 This does not empower researchers to incorporate evidence from multiple databases, as it fails to fully leverage the power of interconnected information within the relational database scheme of NCBI.
 3. Existing software provides only intermittent database updates, where users are dependent on developers releasing new snapshots to gain access to the latest information.
 This gives researchers less autonomy over what data they may incorporate as newer records are inaccessible, and may even introduce sampling bias depending on when the snapshots are generated.

 In response, ``NCBImeta`` aims to provide a more user-inclusive experience to metadata retrieval, that emphasizes real-time access and provides generalized frameworks for a wide variety of NCBI’s databases.

 # NCBImeta

 ``NBCImeta`` is a command-line application that executes user queries and metadata retrieval from the NCBI suite of databases.
 The software is written in Python 3, using the ``BioPython`` module [@cock2009BiopythonFreelyAvailable] to connect to, search, and download XML records with NCBI’s E-Utilities [@kans2019EntrezDirectEutilities].
 The ``lxml`` package is utilised to perform XPath queries to retrieve nodes containing biological metadata of interest. ``SQLite`` is employed as the database management system for storing fetched records, as implemented with the ``sqlite3`` python module.
-Accessory scripts are provided to supply external annotation files, to join tables within the local database so as to re-create the relational database structure, and finally to export the database as tabular text for downstream analyses. ``NCBImeta`` currently interfaces with the molecular and literature databases  [@2016EntrezHelp] described in @tbl:table_NCBI_databases.
+Accessory scripts are provided to supply external annotation files, to join tables within the local database so as to re-create the relational database structure, and finally to export the database as tabular text for downstream analyses. ``NCBImeta`` currently interfaces with the molecular and literature databases described in @tbl:table_NCBI_databases [@2016EntrezHelp] .

 Table: NCBI databases supported in NCBImeta. {#tbl:table_NCBI_databases}